prop-house/prop-house-monorepo/packages/prop-house-sdk/README.md

 If a round is not fully funded during creation, it can be funded by **anyone** at any time.
 This is useful when multiple parties are funding a round, or when a round is funded by someone other than the round creator, such as a DAO.

 Upon deposit, a receipt is issued to the depositor.
 This receipt can be used to reclaim assets while the round is awaiting registration, or in the event of a round cancellation.
-The receipt is transferrable.
+Receipts are transferrable.

 #### Examples